Job interview tips for sales professionals

 And don’t forget to follow up.
 “Just because you submitted your resume doesn’t mean your job is done,” Rankin says.
 “Getting a job is a job.
 If you can’t sell me on yourself, I don’t have confidence in your ability to sell wine.”

 The final word goes to Babej.
 “Try not to be too nervous.
 And practice active listening – focusing on the question being asked and answering directly.
-Sales jobs require an ability to listen, so listen to your interviewer.”Category: Job interviews
+Sales jobs require an ability to listen, so listen to your interviewer.”Category: Career profiles, Job interviews